-In the summer of 2000 I turned twenty-two and as per tradition back in those days I was treated to a bunch of CDs from my core group of music-loving friends.
+In the summer of 2000 I turned twenty two and as per tradition back in those days I was treated to a bunch of CDs from my core group of music-loving friends.
 It was always exciting to receive a pile of albums all at once, even if I knew I’d be getting exactly what I’d asked for.
-There was Coldplay’s excellent debut Parachutes, Badly Drawn Boy’s Mercury Prize winner The Hour of Bewilderbeast and Super Furry Animals’ Welsh language delight Mwng.
+That year there was Coldplay’s excellent debut Parachutes, Badly Drawn Boy’s Mercury Prize winner The Hour of Bewilderbeast and Super Furry Animals’ Welsh language delight Mwng.
 But then I unwrapped a title that took me by surprise.
 Lost Souls by Doves?
 Who the heck are Doves?

-There is an accepted wisdom that any rock band worth their salt should grab the listener by the balls right from track one; kick their record off with a bang so to speak.
+There is an accepted wisdom that any rock band worth their salt should demand the listener’s attention right from track one, kick the record off with a bang so to speak.
 Good advice for some groups perhaps but not for Doves, who open proceedings with the creeping, unsettling ambience of Firesuite.
-A dreamy, largely instrumental number with understated electric guitar and delicate strings, it is a subtle piece of great beauty.
-Like much of the record, it’s also terrific headphones music that sucks the listener into a world of dark lonely insomnia, but not without a reassuring sense of calm and quiet expectancy for the coming day.
+A dreamy, largely instrumental number with understated electric guitar and delicate strings, it’s a subtle piece of great beauty.
+Like much of the record, it’s also terrific headphones music that sucks the listener into a world of dark, lonely insomnia, but not without a reassuring sense of calm and quiet expectancy for the coming day.

 And very much like the breaking of dawn Firesuite dissolves into the rolling piano-driven groove of Here It Comes. ‘‘This is the day, this is the time to stare at the world in wonder’’ states singer Jimi Goodwin on a song believed to be both mourning and celebrating the end of the drug-fuelled Manchester rave era. ‘‘You should’ve seen what I have seen’’ he chants alongside sharp beats before a swirling, shoegazing outro that bleeds into a final string of mournful piano keys.